 Begin by creating a spreadsheet in which you enumerate every activity associated with your project in the first column while delineating all relevant roles across the top.

 Progress by mapping out each task to corresponding RACI values.
 This action is pivotal in guaranteeing that responsibilities are distinctly assigned to team members or specific roles involved in the project.
+For teams working on a budget or just starting out, exploring a free ticketing system can provide the necessary tools to manage tasks and roles efficiently, without additional overhead costs.
+These systems are perfect for smaller projects that need clear responsibility tracking.

 Identifying Tasks and Stakeholders